andrewspittle/just-write/README.md

 * Author URI: http://andrewspittle.net/

 A simple WordPress plugin that automatically triggers the fullscreen writing mode when clicking at Posts > Add New or Pages > Add New.

+It's offered as is.
+I've tested this in WordPress 3.5 and if you find any bugs let me know.